BJP’s ‘Nation First' ethos embodies India's global identity, says Sonowal

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The senior Party leader, Sarbananda Sonowal paid tributes to the stalwarts who laid the ideological foundation of the party.
+Amid the celebration, the senior party leader, Sarbananda Sonowal paid tributes to the stalwarts who laid the ideological foundation of the party.

 “Guided by our enduring philosophy of ‘Nation First, Party Second, Self Last,’ we rededicate ourselves to nation-building with integrity and unity.
 This ethos is the very spirit that defines Bharat’s emerging global identity”, Sonowal stated.